DJSherwood/DJSherwood.github.io/_posts/2024-10-19-ZSA-Voyager-Review.markdown

 1. Layout
 -  Conventional vs Split
-2. Keyswitches
+2. Key-switches
--  Brown / Blue / Red / any other color you can think of
+-  Brown / Blue / Red / any other color of the rainbow
 3. Aesthetics
-- How do you want your keyboard to look?
+- It should look nice

 I decided to focus on the layout first and go with a split/ergonomic mechanical keyboard.
 This greatly lowered the number of keyboards that met my search criteria.
 The top 3 that caught my attention were: